doga/doc-server/README.md

 # doc-server

 A Gemini server for serving JSdoc.

-TODO: Building JSdoc capability on top of Gemini.
+Written for Deno.

+TODO: Release this as a JSDoc server ES6 library.

 Note: Deno Deploy is only for web servers, does not work for Gemini.

+∎